Gabriel Mojisola Babatunde

-Gabriel Mojisola Babatunde (September 14, 1938 - October 9, 2017) was born at Akinmorin, Afijio Local Government Area of in Oyo state, Nigeria.

-He was the First Nigerian Professor of Animal Science.
+Gabriel Mojisola Babatunde (September 14, 1938 – October 9, 2017) was born at Akinmorin, Afijio local government area of in Oyo state, Nigeria.
+He was the first Nigerian professor of animal science.

 Education and early life

-Babatunde had his primary Education at St. John School, Akinmorin between 1944-1950.
-He had his secondary Education at St. David School, Kudeti, Ibadan between 1951-1952.
-He proceeded in his secondary education by attending Government College Ibadan between 1952-1959.
-He had his B.Sc (hons) Agric, second class upper division, (London), M.Sc; PhD (Animal Nutrition, Monogastrics) Cornell University, Ithaca, New York (1967).
+Babatunde had his primary education at St. John School, Akinmorin between 1944 and 1950.
+He had his secondary Education at St. David School, Kudeti, Ibadan between 1951 and 1952.
+He proceeded in his secondary education by attending Government College Ibadan between 1952 and 1959.
+He had his B.Sc. (hons) Agric, second class upper division, (London), M.Sc; PhD (Animal Nutrition, Monogastrics) Cornell University, Ithaca, New York (1967).
 Also to his credit are postgraduate and diplomas and qualification, as an IAEA trainee on use of radioisotopes and radiation in Animal Science and Veterinary Medicine from Belgrade, Yugoslavia (1970).

 Fellowships and memberships

 Babatunde was a Life Member and Fellow, Nigerian Society for Animal Production; Fellow, Animal Science Association of Nigeria; and Fellow, Nigerian Institute of Animal Science.
 He was also a member of American Registry of Professional Animal Scientists (ARPAS) since 1974.
 Likewise, he was a member of the American Society of Animal Science, Agricultural Society of Nigeria, Science Association of Nigeria, and the Nigerian Institute of Animal Science.